-Guided by VCE study designs and Domain documentation /guidelines a. a.
-Use of VCE data to identify areas of strength or needing improvement: i. use multiple sources of data (VASS, VCAA, SAC, Learning Tasks) YES NO In progress ii. referring to Data Protocol YES NO In progress Wł at h as been identified from the data as one area of improvement t? b. of individual student data (VCAA, Compass and GAT) to imise student performance YES NO In progress i. use multiple sources of data (VASS, VCAA, SAC, Learning Tasks) YES NO In progress ii. established agreed data protocols YES NO In progress c.
-Use of assessor reports to clarify expectations: i. with VCE teams YES NO In progress ii. with students YES NO In progress What has been identified from the reports and data as an area of fo ocus for 2023?
+Guided by VCE study designs and Domain documentation /guidelines a.
+Use of VCE data to identify areas of strength or needing improvement: i. use multiple sources of data (VASS, VCAA, SAC, Learning Tasks) YES NO In progress ii. referring to Data Protocol YES NO In progress Wh nat h as been identified from the data as one area of improvemen t? b. of individual student data (VCAA, Compass and GAT) to timise student performance YES NO In progress i. use multiple sources of data (VASS, VCAA, SAC, Learning Tasks) YES NO In progress ii. established agreed data protocols YES NO In progress c.
+Use of assessor reports to clarify expectations: i. with VCE teams YES NO In progress ii. with students YES NO In progress What has been identified from the reports and data as an area of focus for 2023?
 Did the study /your class achieve below state mean?
-If yes, what so discussed and employed to improve this for 2023? trategies s are be ing d.
+If yes, what strategies are being discussed and employed to improve this for 2023? d.
 Accessing 'Meet the Assessor/Examiner Report" sessions YES NO In progress e.
 Using the VCE handbook for SAC protocols YES NO In progress f.
 Collaboratively develop and commit to agreed and published SAC calendar YES NO In progress g.
-Prior to commencing the unit, collaboratively develop and cor nmit to S SACs by: i.
+Prior to commencing the unit, collaboratively develop and con nmit to S SACs by: i.
 Agreeing on content YES NO In progress ii.
 Agreeing on structure YES NO In progress iii.
 Agreeing on the explicit questions YES NO In progress As a team, how would you, or how do you, go about this process?
-A class subject, how would you, or how do you, go about this process her of a single h.
-Ensure SACs provide the opportunity to discriminate between student abilities and closely reflect exam level expectations YES NO In progress ure formative learning tasks and practice SACs are used to imise preparation for success in SACs YES NO In progress answered YES, please elaborate on how you achieve this.
-If y ss' what will you do as a team to address this? ou ansv vered N O or 'In stud e sample VCAA responses (or other samples) to ensure dents understand rigour and quality expected by the essors YES NO In progress pare lists of learning tasks - each reporting cycle should ude at least one exam type question YES NO In progress l.
-Coll laboratively develop and commit to marking schemes for all rning tasks and SACs prior to implementation YES NO In progress lear m.
-Coll pra laboratively develop and commit to agreed moderation ctices to ensure fairness and consistency of judgments answered YES, please elaborate on how you achieve this.
-If yes' what will you do as a team to address this?
-YES ou ansv NO vered N m.
-Coll pra ctices to ensure fairness and consistency of judgments answered YES, please elaborate on how you achieve this.
-If y progress m.
-Coll pra If you a progres ctices to ensure fairness and consistency of judgments answered YES, please elaborate on how you achieve this.
-If y ou ansv vered N progress O or 'In m.
-Coll pra If you a progres ctices to ensure fairness and consistency of judgments answered YES, please elaborate on how you achieve this.
-If y ss' what will you do as a team to address this? ou ansv vered N progress O or 'In ng: m.
-Coll pra If you a progres answered YES, please elaborate on how you achieve this.
-If yess' what will you do as a team to address this? laboratively develop and commit to feedback protocols and structured providing explicit written feedback on the work and/or Compass ou ansv vered N progress O or 'In ng: m.
-Coll pradiction progress n.
-Coll i. answered YES, please elaborate on how you achieve this.
-If yess' what will you do as a team to address this?
-Alaboratively develop and commit to feedback protocols and structured and providing explicit written feedback on the work and/or Compass ou ansv includii progress O or 'In In progress In o.
-Ongoing discussion of high-quality practices for exam preparation to maximise student exam performance.
-YES NO In progress If you answered YES, please elaborate on how you achieve this.
-If progress' what will you do as a team to address this? you ansv wered N IO or 'In p.
-Collaboratively develop and commit to agreed practices for ran classes by: king stude ents acr oss all i.
-Aiming for best predictor of end of year exam order YES NO In progress ii.
-Regular meetings scheduled to monitor ranking YES NO In progress If you answered YES, please elaborate on how you achieve this.
-If progress' what will you do as a team to address this? you ansv wered N IO or 'In q.
-Master class conducted for your subject.
-YES NO In progress Describe the format of the class and the focus.
-Do you think that the master classes made a difference?
-What evi dence ca n you p rovide?
-Team/partnership goals for the year 2.
-4.
+As a teacher of a single class subject, how would you, or how do you, go about this process? h.
+Ensure SACs provide the opportunity to discriminate between student abilities and closely reflect exam level expectations YES NO In progress i.
+Ensure formative learning tasks and practice SACs are used to optimise preparation for success in SACs YES NO In progress If you answered YES, please elaborate on how you achieve this.
+If you answered NO or 'In progress' what will you do as a team to address this? j.
+Use sample VCAA responses (or other samples) to ensure students understand rigour and quality expected by the assessors YES NO In progress k.
+Prepare lists of learning tasks - each reporting cycle should include at least one exam type question YES NO In progress I. Collaboratively develop and commit to marking schemes for all learning tasks and SACs prior to implementation YES NO In progress m.
+Collaboratively develop and commit to agreed moderation practices to ensure fairness and consistency of judgments YES NO In progress n.
+Collaboratively develop and commit to feedback protocols and st rategies includi ng: Providing explicit written feedback on the work and/or Compass YES NO In progress ii.
+Frequent individual or small group consultations YES NO In progress iii.
+Occasional whole class feedback in areas that the whole class have struggled YES NO In progress iii.
+Deciding how and when to deliver formal and informal feedback YES NO In progress If you answered YES, how will you share this with your team?
+If you answered NO or 'In progress' what can you do differently as a team?